 - chopped fresh parsley, for serving

-Combine olive oil, parsley, garlic, rosemary, and thyme leaves in a small food processor; pulse until thoroughly mixed.
+- In a small food processor, combine the olive oil, parsley, garlic, rosemary, and thyme leaves; pulse until thoroughly combined.

-Using a sharp knife, score the fat layer on the lamb by making several cuts through the fat; rub the garlic-herb mixture all over the rack of lamb.
+- Using a sharp knife, score the fat layer on the lamb by making several cuts through the fat, then rub the garlic-herb mixture all over the rack of lamb.

-Place rack of lamb in a Ziploc bag; seal and leave at room temperature for 1 to 2 hours, max.
-(You can also marinate it overnight in the refrigerator.
-Bring to room temperature before cooking.)
+- Place the lamb in a resealable bag; seal the bag and marinate the lamb at room temperature for 1 to 2 hours.
+You can also marinate it overnight in the refrigerator.
+Bring it to room temperature before cooking.

-Roast for 25 minutes, or until internal temperature registers at 125˚F for rare, or 135˚F for medium-rare.
+- Roast the lamb for 25 minutes or until internal temperature registers at 125˚F for rare or 135˚F for medium-rare.
 Use an Instant Read Thermometer for accurate results.

-Remove lamb from oven; loosely cover with foil and let rest 15 minutes before cutting.
+- Remove the lamb from the oven; loosely cover it with foil and let it rest for 15 minutes before cutting.